We are more than a school, we are a community and a guiding light.

 Amy Brandon – Principal, Harbor School

-The school is approved by the New Jersey Department of Education, providing an enhanced alternative program to the public school districts for students with disabilities.
-The programs are to meet the academic, functional, social, behavioral and transition needs of the most challenging students.
-Our school environment is warm, nurturing, and supportive.
-Our related services include speech, occupational and physical therapy.
-As of 2010, onsite consultations are available for orthopedic, assistive technology, augmentative communication and feeding issues in partnership with Children’s Specialized Hospital.
-A school social worker is also available to provide individual or group counseling sessions, as well as conduct parent support groups.
+Harbor School is an Approved Private School for Students with Disabilities with the New Jersey Department of Education, providing an enhanced alternative program to the public school districts for students with disabilities.
+The program’s goals are to meet the academic, functional, social, behavioral, and transition needs of the most challenging students.
+Our school environment is warm, nurturing, and supportive, with small student-to-staff ratios that provide optimal learning for each student.

 The mission of Harbor School is to provide a safe and nurturing educational environment dedicated to the vision that individuals with disabling conditions are entitled to a full and meaningful life.
-The school seeks to empower each student with skills for life, work and recreation, believing that every individual possesses the dignity and potential to contribute to a better world.
-Harbor School was featured in the Asbury Park Press in May 2007 in the A Day in the Life section.
-This was the first time that a school serving children with special needs was highlighted in this feature section of this daily newspaper.
-The school has also received recognition from the American Heart Association for its participation in the Jump for Heart program for the past twelve years.
+The school seeks to empower each student with skills for life, work, and recreation, believing that every individual possesses the dignity and potential to contribute to a better world.